gfleury/gstreamtop/docs/CONCEPTS.md

 ## Technical details

-StreamSQL extends the type system of SQL to support streams in addition to tables.
+It should extends the type system of SQL to support streams in addition to tables.
 Several new operations are introduced to manipulate streams.

 Selecting from a stream - A standard SELECT statement can be issued against a stream to calculate functions (using the target list) or filter out unwanted tuples (using a WHERE clause).
 The result will be a new stream.